EighteenZi/rocksdb_wiki/Home.md

 # Welcome to RocksDB
-RocksDB is a C++ library providing an embedded key-value store, where keys and values are arbitrary bite streams.
+RocksDB is a C++ library providing an embedded key-value store, where keys and values are arbitrary byte streams.
 It was developed at Facebook based on LevelDB and provides backwards-compatible support for LevelDB APIs.

 RocksDB is optimized for Flash with extremely low latencies.
 RocksDB uses a Log Structured Database Engine for storage, written entirely in C++.
 A Java version called RocksJava is currently in development.